fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # => NoMethodError
 ```
 *31) What is the purpose of a class variable?*
-A class variable is a variable defined at a class level and initialised when the class is evaluated by Ruby (distinguish this from an instance level, which only occurs when an object is instantiated from a class).
+A class variable is a variable defined at a class level and initialised when the class is evaluated by Ruby (distinguish this from an instance variable, which only occurs when an object is instantiated from a class).
 Class variables can be inherited by subclasses and are accessible by both class and instance methods (this  implies they are accessible within objects).
 They are denoted by `@@` symbols before a variable name.

 Within the Ruby community, the use of class variables is somewhat discouraged due to the fact that they can be inherited, and that all objects instantiated from the class (and subclasses inheriting from the superclass where the class variable is defined) share the same copy of the class variable, meaning it is easy to accidentally reassign the class variable, and have that change reflected across all subclasses and objects instantiated from that class and subclasses.
+Nonetheless, if we want to keep track of a class level detail that is unrelated to the state of objects instantiated from that class, class variables are an option.

 In our example below, we define the `Animal` class with a class variable, `@@legs` and assign it to the integer object `4`.
 Once this class is defined by Ruby, the class variable is created.
 We call the class method `legs` and the instance method `legs`, which both return the `@@legs` class variable, which still references the integer object `4`.

-However, as soon as Ruby evaluates the `Snake` class, which subclasses the `Animal` class, the class variable `@@legs` now points to the integer object `0`, irrespective of whether n object is instantiated from the `Snake` class.
+However, as soon as Ruby evaluates the `Snake` class, which subclasses the `Animal` class, the class variable `@@legs` now points to the integer object `0`, irrespective of whether an object is instantiated from the `Snake` class.
 We can observe the fact that this class variable is referencing `0` in the `Animal` superclass, as well as objects instantiated from the `Animal` class - `horse` in our case.
 ```
 class Animal
   @@legs = 4